jonshiach/graphics-notes/_sources/_pages/01_intro_to_javascript.md

 ## Loops

 **Loops** allow a program to repeat a block of code multiple times.
-They are essential when working with arrays of objcets, rendering graphics and processing data.
+They are essential when working with arrays of objects, rendering graphics and processing data.

 ### For loops